 Skip to contents

 Performs lexicon-based sentiment analysis on a DFM object using tidytext lexicons.
-Supports AFINN, Bing, and NRC lexicons with comprehensive scoring and emotion analysis.
-Now supports n-grams for improved negation and intensifier handling.
+Supports AFINN, Bing, and NRC lexicons with scoring and emotion analysis.

 Usage